noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 **Pros :thumbsup::**

-- it permits to define your shared behavior in a separated file
+- It permits definition of your shared behavior in a separate file.
-- :heavy_plus_sign: nothing is "hidden": just by looking at its signature, we understand that `shouldBehaveLikeAUser` will test that the constructor you gave will fit the "User" behavior definition (this can be enhanced by adding a JSDoc @param or some TypeScript)
+- :heavy_plus_sign: Nothing is "hidden."
+Just by looking at the signature, we understand that `shouldBehaveLikeAUser` will test that the constructor you gave will fit the "User" behavior definition.
+(This can be enhanced by adding a JSDoc @param or some TypeScript.)
-- :heavy_plus_sign: it's self-sufficient: no side effect or closure requirements here
+- :heavy_plus_sign: It's self-sufficient.
+No side effects or closure requirements here.

 **Cons :thumbsdown::**

-- it has its own logic: for example, if you add the first argument to the `Admin` constructor, it fails, because you introduced a bug in the shared behavior, and there is a chance you won't see it directly because you didn't define a spec for that
+- It has its own logic.
+For example, if you add the first argument to the `Admin` constructor, it fails, because you introduced a bug in the shared behavior, and there is a chance you won't see it directly because you didn't define a spec for that.
-- :heavy_minus_sign: it's isolated: you can't reuse `userLike`, and have to repeat yourself
+- :heavy_minus_sign: It's isolated.
+You can't reuse `userLike`, and have to repeat yourself.
   ```javascript
   it('should be an .admin', () => {
     expect(new Admin().admin).to.be.true;